Yes, everything has technique to it.

 Add a profile header right under your title.

-Your resume header should essentially contain your:
+Your personal trainer resume header should essentially contain your:

 - Phone Number

 Be professional with your e-mail address.
 Do not write "firstname.lastname@example.org".
 Well, nobody really wants him toning up their abs.